mindheist/ios/README.md

 Section 4 : One of things that I noticed earlier too (ie) the score and round updates even before we have dimissed the alert.
 Going over this in Section 4.
 We do this using closures , I dont fully understand why the syntax looks like this, but works for now.

 Secondly , Also learned how to add another ViewController & how to link it to the previous controllers.

+Section 5 : Styling with Images and Labels